 This class, OCIO 102, is dedicated to helping you make sense of those labels to find the OCIO model that best fits your organization’s needs.
 We also offer some tips to organizations embarking on a search for each model.

-This model looks and feels very similar to legacy investment consulting relationships.
-Custom OCIOs take a collaborative approach to many of the high-level portfolio decisions that one-fund OCIOs make on their own – liquidity, return objectives and risk tolerance, asset class weights, and idiosyncratic portfolio decisions like values-based investing.
+At one end of the spectrum of OCIO solutions are custom OCIOs.
+This model looks and feels very similar to legacy investment consulting relationships, which you learned about in our OCIO 101 course.
+Custom OCIOs take a collaborative approach to many high-level portfolio decisions like liquidity, return objectives and risk tolerance, asset class weights, and idiosyncratic portfolio decisions like values-based investing.
 On these big-picture topics, there is no functional difference between a custom OCIO and a traditional non-discretionary investment consultant.
-The line in the sand that separates custom OCIO from non-discretionary consulting is the ability to hire and fire investment managers without approval from the organization.
-Once the Investment Policy Statement has been collaboratively created and agreed upon, the custom OCIO has discretion to make day-to-day portfolio decisions, and it has the operational authority to do so.
+The line in the sand that separates custom OCIO from non-discretionary consulting is the OCIO’s ability to hire and fire investment managers without approval.
+Once the Investment Policy Statement has been collaboratively created and agreed upon, the custom OCIO has discretion to make day-to-day portfolio decisions and the operational authority to implement them.

-Other Models Exist
+Fourth Lesson: Other Models Exist

-Anna Dunn Tabke, CFA, CAIA
+Anna Tabke, CFA, CAIA